zecookiez/AdventOfCode2020/README.md

 - Day 14: Reading is hard ;-;
 - Day 18: Took a "nap" and woke up way after the contest began...
 - Day 21: I don't understand how I misunderstood the problem this badly.
+- Day 22: Lost all my time from a misleading example and a hidden key point.
+The bad streak continues...

 ## Tasks